 4/ The model and photographer must both be in agreement with the usage and all details in the release form

-5/ Permission for RETAIL use images must be agreed and a release signed by the photographer, the model and Mick Payton, all parties must have a copy before any RETAIL use of images.
+5/ Permission for RETAIL use images must be agreed and a release/agreement signed by the photographer and the model, all parties must have a copy before any RETAIL use of images.

 6/ States that images will not be used where they may bring the model into disrepute or defamation of character and are in keeping with the models regular work genre and ethics, both moral and professional.